 There were a lot of people on the road at this point working security and motivating us.
-The guy with the too small tee shirt, mullet wig and cow bell was there playing his heart out and not letting up once as he does every year in multiple spots.
-It is interesting that when a stranger tells you good job and high fives you how motivated that gets you.
+The guy with the too-small tee shirt, mullet wig, and cowbell was there playing his heart out and not letting up once as he does every year in multiple spots.
+It is interesting that when a stranger tells you “good job” and high fives you how motivated that gets you.
 I love it, but what I don’t love is when one of them says “Almost there!” when there are 6 miles to go.
 Mathematically they are correct however I just want to throw something at them if I had the energy.

-If you ever want to see the instant a motivated person gets deflated stand at the 20.5-mile marker because this is where you turn into the dreaded sand pit.
+If you ever want to see the instant a motivated person gets deflated stand at the 20.5-mile marker because this is where you turn into the dreaded sandpit.
 2.5 miles of ankle-deep loose sand up and down hills.
 But this wasn’t going to get me down.
 I am going to sprint these 2.5 miles no problem.
 And to my surprise, I did.
 I went as fast as I could I was flying!
-I was sweating so badly that my ruck sack had pit stains on the straps.
+I was sweating so badly that my rucksack had pit stains on the straps.
 Turns out I was going at the speedy pace of 19-minute miles.
 It felt like I was on a treadmill, running and running only to be in the same spot when I was done.
 But at mile 23 is the water point where they give you cookies.

-After my well-deserved cookie I just wanted to finish the race.
+After my well-deserved cookie, I just wanted to finish the race.
 At mile 25 a little kid gave everyone a small American flag.
 This does something some put it in their hat, on their ruck, or hold it and they pick up their pace a notch.
 There is power in carrying an American flag with you.
 At mile 25 my watch died which means that I have more endurance than technology.

 Mile 25.7 (ish):

 You cannot see the finish until about this point when you go around the corner and suddenly you see everyone cheering.
 People waiting for their mom or dad.
 People who beat you in the race and instead of saying “you kicked my ass” you say, “Here I come!”
-And then there they are, the wounded warriors who are cheering for ME (and everyone) hours after they finished.
+And then there they are the wounded warriors who are cheering for ME (and everyone) hours after they finished.
 They are smiling and yelling for YOU.
 This tells you everything you need to know about them… Pure Badassery at the highest level.
-I grabbed ahold of my ruck put my head down and I ran faster than my bloody feet could handle.
+I grabbed ahold of my ruck put my head down and ran faster than my bloody feet could handle.
 I was not going to let these guys down, I am finishing at a full sprint, toes be damned.

 I finished the race at full stride to the cheering of strangers that I will never see again like a champ.
-I gave my 25 pounds of rice to the food bank donation, took my victory picture and walked over to get my second free cheeseburger of the day and a beer.
+I gave my 25 pounds of rice to the food bank donation, took my victory picture, and walked over to get my second free cheeseburger of the day and a beer.
 Time to go to the hotel and take a shower and a nap.
-I cannot not take any more steps.
+I can not take any more steps.

 …and also, I have forgotten where I parked.